 Russia’s Federal Anti-monopoly Service filed a claim in Moscow court in April asking Telenor to return 234 million of VimpelCom’s preferred shares it bought from Weather, saying Telenor didn’t receive the Russian commission’s permission to raise its stake.

-OAO RusHydro (RSHYY), Russia’s largest hydropower producer, gained 5 percent to $2.54 in New York trading yesterday, the most since June 6.
-The stock traded at 4.9 times estimated earnings, a 25 percent discount to the 6.5 average multiple for energy companies (RSHYY) on the MSCI Emerging Markets index, the biggest gap since Rushydro listed its American depositary receipts in U.S. in July 2010.
+OAO RusHydro (RSHYY:US), Russia’s largest hydropower producer, gained 5 percent to $2.54 in New York trading yesterday, the most since June 6.
+The stock traded at 4.9 times estimated earnings, a 25 percent discount to the 6.5 average multiple for energy companies (RSHYY:US) on the MSCI Emerging Markets index, the biggest gap since Rushydro listed its American depositary receipts in U.S. in July 2010.

 U.S. retail sales dropped in May for a second month, as limited job and income gains hold back consumers, Commerce Department figures showed in Washington yesterday.
 Output in the 17-nation euro area slipped 0.8 percent from March, when it fell 0.1 percent, the European Union’s statistics office in Luxembourg said yesterday.